trackabout/azure-sql-hyperscale-elasticpool-autoscaler/readme.md

 ## Stateless Design

-This function does store any state from run to run.
+The AutoScaler does store any state from run to run.
 We can rely solely on the stored metrics within the elastic pool to make decisions on each iteration.

-The writing of scaling actions to the `hs.AutoScalerMonitor` is optional, and the function does not read from that table.
+The writing of scaling actions to the `hs.AutoScalerMonitor` is optional, and the AutoScaler does not read from that table.

 ## Notes and Observations

 ### Skipping Pools In Transition

 While a scaling operation is taking place for a given pool, we check in the `master` database against (`sys.dm_operation_status`)[https://learn.microsoft.com/en-us/sql/relational-databases/system-dynamic-management-views/sys-dm-operation-status-azure-sql-database?view=azuresqldb-current].
-If a pool is in any of the transitional states (Pending, In Progress, Cancel in progress), we do nothing else with that pool during this execution of the function.
+If a pool is in any of the transitional states (Pending, In Progress, Cancel in progress), we do nothing else with that pool during this execution.
 Other pools in the list will still be handled.

 ### Pool Metrics are Cleared Following a Transition

-For about a minute following a scale-up or scale-down operation, the function will be unable to read any metrics.
+For about a minute following a scale-up or scale-down operation, the AutoScaler will be unable to read any metrics.
 The metrics have been cleared, and need to start accumulating again.

-A positive implication of this is that when the function runs after a transition, it cannot see any of the metrics from before.
+A positive implication of this is that when the AutoScaler runs after a transition, it cannot see any of the metrics from before.
 Thus it cannot be "fooled" into acting based on the earlier state.

 ### Connection Resiliency